poya-r/crypto-wallet-urls/README.md

 ## Specification
-As mentioned above this proposal makes the use of HTML `meta` tags and `wallet:` namespace along with attributes described below.
+As mentioned above this proposal makes the use of HTML `meta` tags and `crypto:wallet:<currency_code>` namespace along with attributes described below.
 The `crpto:` namespace is used to avoid collisions with other meta tags and make this specification more scalable.

 #### `name` attribute:
-For all crypto wallet related meta tags we use the namespace `wallet:` followed by the currency's symbol such as `btc`.
+For all crypto wallet related meta tags we use the namespace `crypto:wallet:` followed by the currency's symbol such as `btc`.
-The `name` attribute is not case-sensitive so `wallet:btc` is same as `wallet:BTC`.
+The `name` attribute is not case-sensitive so `crypto:wallet:btc` is same as `crypto:wallet:BTC`.
 In cases of a currency having multiple symbols, you can use multiple meta tags to cover all cases such as `BTC` and `XBT` in the case of bitcoin.

 Ultimately it'll be up to the community and wallet apps to support/decide what symbols will be considered valid.
 See "Requirements"